jamesdbrock/hffix/README.md

 For reading FIX messages, High Frequency FIX Parser presents an STL-style <a href="http://www.sgi.com/tech/stl/ForwardIterator.html">immutable Forward Iterator</a> interface.
 Writing fields is done serially with an interface similar to an STL-style <a href="http://www.sgi.com/tech/stl/BackInsertionSequence.html">Back Insertion Sequence Container</a>.
 Reading and writing are done directly on the I/O buffer, without any intermediate objects.

 The disadvantage of this implementation is that the message API provides serial access to fields, not random access.

-The advantage is that this enables the High Frequency FIX Parser library to completely avoid memory allocation.
+The advantage is that this enables the High Frequency FIX Parser library to completely avoid free store memory allocation.
+The library performs all memory allocation on the stack, and the library never requires developers using the library to allocate anything on the free store with `new` or `malloc`.

-Field values in the FIX protocol are always encoded on the wire as ASCII, and High Frequency FIX Parser exposes fields to the developer as iterator range `char const* begin(), char const* end()`.
+Field values in the FIX protocol are always encoded on the wire as ASCII, and High Frequency FIX Parser exposes field values to the developer as iterator range `char const* begin(), char const* end()`.
 High Frequency FIX Parser also provides a complete set of conversion functions to native C++ types for *ints*, *decimal floats*, *dates* and *times*, et cetera &mdash; see documentation for `hffix::message_writer` and `hffix::field_value`.

 ### Exceptions